ArcticCoderGuy/Markus-waterspider-assignments-week1/README.md

 - Follow HOW_TO_USE_CURRICULUM.md for Assignments 9-10
 - **LIVE DEMO WITH PUPRIME DATA** ⚡⚡
 - Fill FRIDAY_EPIPHANY_CHECKLIST.md
-- 8 hours final integration + proof
+- 8 hours final integration + proofgit add